-After the discovery, he did surveys in other countries from which he drew the same conclusion.
+After the discovery, he did surveys in other countries, from which he drew the same conclusion.

 When I first heard about it, I got annoyed with my conclusion:

-The rich get richer and the poor get poorer.
+The rich get richer, and the poor get poorer.

-I wasn’t resentful for the rich, though.
+I wasn’t resentful toward the rich, though.

 Anyway, I digress.

 The Pareto Principle is widely adopted and taught as a framework to optimise output.